Invoicing your work can be done in multiple ways. As mentioned earlier, this is a crucial point when setting up a project's structure.

 Invoicing preference for a task or a meeting:

 - Non-invoiceable: this means the related timetracking of this task or meeting cannot be invoiced to your client.
-However, it will be added to the budget spent in order to create a clera overview of the resources used.

 Once you've defined all possible invoicing preferences, you can start invoicing.
 To do so, Teamleader offers two options: either invoice your original deal or create an invoice based on the project and your milestones.